OSGP/open-smart-grid-platform/integration-tests/README.md

 Open smart grid platform issue tracker:
 * [Open smart grid platform Jira](https://smartsocietyservices.atlassian.net/projects/OC/issues/)

-## How to create and use the automatic tests.
+## How to create and use the automated tests

 ### Why
-Automatic tests are created in order to garantee that the software doesn't break with new functionality or corrected bugs.
-At the time of writing this readme it is not yet in place, but it is meant to have a nightly build on the development branch, which will also startup a test server during the build, deploy the latest software on it and run the automatic tests against it.
-Via this way, each morning it is visible if the development branch is functionally working.
+Automated tests are created in order to guarantee the software doesn't break with new functionality or corrected bugs.
+As part of this there's a nightly job for the development branch.
+It creates a new test server, deploys the latest software on it and runs the automated tests against it.
+This shows each day if the development branch is still functionally working.
-Alternatively each developer/tester can run the automatic tests on his own environment.
+Alternatively each developer/tester can run the automated tests on his own environment.

-### How to implement.
+### How to implement
-There are a few rules on how to implement the automatic tests.
+When implementing automated tests, follow these guidelines:

-* When writing the feature files, always meantion the Feature on top and add a little description like "As a ..., I want to ..., In order to".
-Via this way you think a little more about what you are going to do.
+* When writing the feature files, always mention the Feature at the top and add a short given-when-then description "As a ..., I want to ..., In order to".
+This helps to think about the scenarios to add.
-* When writing the scenarios, keep in mind that each scenario should stand on its one.
-Don't ever make a scenario dependent on another.
+* When writing the scenarios, keep in mind each scenario should stand on its own.
+Don't make scenarios dependent on each other.
-* When writing the scenarios, please try to write functional scenarios.
-A person with less technical background should be able to read those scenarios as well.
-Also have a look at the already created scenarios for reference.
+* When writing the scenarios, try to write functional scenarios.
+A person with less technical background should be able to read them as well.
+Also have a look at the existing scenarios for reference.
-* When writing the scenario steps, please try to create the steps as generic and reusable as possible. e.g. use tables for parameterizing the steps.
+* When writing the scenario steps, try to make them generic and reusable.
+E.g. use tables for parameterizing the steps.
-* Before the test run, the databases are cleared (not complete yet, but please add the necessary commands to the ScenarioHooks.java) and filled with the default data like a test organization which is used for sending the automatic test requests.
+* Before the test run, the databases are cleared (add the necessary commands to the ScenarioHooks.java) and filled with default data like a test organization, which is used for sending the automated test requests.
-* Before each test scenario the database is cleared as well except for the default data (provisioned in the ScenarioHooks.java).
+* Before each test scenario the database is cleared as well except for the default data (provisioned in ScenarioHooks.java).
-* Each time you implement new functionality or solve bugs, make sure you execute the automatic tests.
+* Each time you implement new functionality or solve bugs, make sure you execute the automated tests.

 ## Additional recommendations